Home

 If NO, then this invite isn’t for you.
 Pass it on to someone who wants to write and would like to be published.

-What comes into your head when you hear or read or think about the phrase over the border?
+If YES: Good.
+Continue reading this message.
+What comes into your head when you hear or read or think about the phrase word power?

 The Litmus is a writing initiative for UK-wide school students.
-We’re looking for student writing or artwork of any and every sort, and this year we’re inviting submissions up to 500 words which consider the phrase over the border in any way you like.
+We’re looking for student writing or artwork of any and every sort, and this year we’re inviting submissions up to 500 words which consider the phrase word power in any way you like.

 Make something of it.
 Send us what you write or make, we’ll publish it in our online magazine.
 We’ll also publish our favourite pieces in book form at the end of the school year.
 You’ll become part of a writing collective like no other, a collective that will act as a touchstone for readers interested in what your generation is doing, thinking and writing right now.

-Write about what over the border means to you.
+Write something for us about language and power.
 We’ll be proud to publish what you write.

 Be part of The Litmus.